Infinite-Chess/infinitechess.org/docs/NAVIGATING.md

 It has subfolders for all the HTML, CSS, JavaScript, sound and image files of the website.

-[src/client/views](../src/client/views) contains all our html documents.
+[src/client/views](../src/client/views) contains all our HTML documents.

 The routers that actually send these htmls to the client are located in [src/server/routes/root.js](../src/server/routes/root.js).